@TheGreenLion:<br />

 Hover your cursor over the top right-hand corner of your post and you will see a little gear icon.
 Click it to edit.

 Thanks so much.
-I've got win 8...I should have learned the art of hovering.
+I've got win 8...I should have learned the art of hovering. :p

-No problem.
-I also found the easiest way to post pics is to use the little icon that looks like a folded piece of paper.
+No problem. :smile: I also found the easiest way to post pics is to use the little icon that looks like a folded piece of paper.
 (It's in the row of icons right across the top of your message box while you're typing.)

 You know I clicked on that and it didn't work....let me rephrase....I couldn't get it work.
 More learning curve I guess.